Clase Azul

 Authentication & Vault Preservation

-Every bottle sold through Midnight Whiskey is sourced as an authorized, authentic retailer, handled with protective packaging, and released only via age-verified, 21-and-over signature delivery.
-For how we authenticate and store collectible bottles, see our authentication standards, the Vault Concierge service, and our editorial sourcing standards.
+Every bottle sold through Midnight Whiskey is sourced as an authorized, authentic retailer, authenticated, handled with protective packaging, and released only via age-verified, 21-and-over signature delivery.
+For collectible bottles, our Vault Concierge team can assist with authentication, storage and provenance questions.

 Frequently Asked Questions